hagnat/distributed-studies/README.md

 - a NoSQL database, such as Couchbase or Mongo, working as cache
 - a queue server, such as RabbitMQ
 - a container manager, such as Kubernetes/Docker, or Ansible/Vagrant
-- a continous integration manager, such as Jenkins
+- a continous integration manager, such as Jenkins, or Grunt

 The frontend will have no business logic, these will be entirely in the backend application.